 - I refused to workout for at least 2 days after my hairdo so that I wouldn’t sweat it out.

 - I got subs at least once a month for the water aerobics classes I taught to preserve the do.

 Now, if I would put myself through all of this because I didn’t want to waste my $250, I can definitely see why women who spend $1,000-$5,000 may abstain from anything that negatively affects their hairdos.
 Furthermore, with sweat and humidity being like kryptonite for most black hair, exercise is the last thing that a woman with a costly do will invest in.
 Curious about black hair and health, I’ve done some research and made some startling discoveries.

-Black women in the U.S. have the highest rates of being overweight compared to all other groups (including men).
-More specifically, 80 percent of black women are overweight which equates to 4 out of every 5 women.
-Further, 34 percent of black women are physically inactive which interestingly correlates with a study conducted by Columbia University which found that 32 percent of black women don’t exercise for fear of harming their hairdos.
+Black women in the United States have the highest rates of being overweight compared to all other groups (including men).
+More specifically, 80% of black women are overweight which equates to 4 out of every 5 women.
+Further, 34% of black women are physically inactive which interestingly correlates with a study conducted by Columbia University which found that 32% of black women don’t exercise for fear of harming their hairdos.